c-blake/nimp/README.md

 by `nim.cfg/config.nims`.
 Without augmentation, one `--path` entry covers a whole hierarchy of deps via `import foo/bar`.
 With augmentation, client code can simply `import bar` - unless it's likely to be ambiguous in which case they `import foo/bar`.

 Rather than support this simple mode of authorship/operation, `nimble` actively discourages it and makes various rules/abstractions about "hybrid" or not kinds of layouts and so on.
 Over 91% of packages (700/768) with `src/` have only one `.nim` file there.
 Besides being none of `nimble`'s business in the first place, it seems tilted toward rare executable and multi- module cases not common library cases.
-As seen in the final section, the tilt also makes search path-based compatibility more of a headache.
+As seen in the final section, `src/` makes search path-based compatibility have occasional collisions.
+Pushing `src/` and then "reversing it" at install time is thus worse than having no package manager at all for the vast majority of current packages.

 "Guessing" can also fail/be limited in many other ways.
 There may be media file assets or any number of do-this-at-install time needs.
 Package authors, not